tlswg/tls13-spec/draft-ietf-tls-tls13.md

   omitted if client authentication is not desired. \[{{certificate-request}}]

 Finally, the client and server exchange Authentication messages.
-TLS uses the same set of messages every time that authentication is needed.
+TLS uses the same set of messages every time that certificate-based authentication is needed.
+(PSK-based authentication happens as a side effect of key exchange.)
 Specifically:

 Certificate: